 While the Global North has made progress in regulating corporate impacts on nature, these models don’t easily translate to African contexts, where political, economic, and land use dynamics are fundamentally different.
 For nature finance to succeed in Africa, it must be designed for African conditions, led by African institutions, and accountable to local communities.

-CCT is pioneering new conservation finance models tailored to Zimbabwe’s protected areas – including alternatives to trophy hunting revenues, which have long underpinned conservation budgets.
+We are pioneering new conservation finance models tailored to Zimbabwe’s protected areas – including alternatives to trophy hunting revenues, which have long underpinned conservation budgets.
+By testing outcome-based financing mechanisms, CCT aims to create sustainable, scalable income streams that reward real conservation impact.
+One of its major ambitions is to restore viable conditions for rhino reintroduction – a bold step towards long-term ecological recovery.

 To succeed, nature finance must be designed in Africa, for Africa – rooted in local conditions and driven by regional leadership.